veliok/OOP/README.md

-Object Oriented Progamming in C++ exercises
+Object-Oriented Programming in C++ exercises